greg-js/wdn/README.md

 ### add

 ```
-wdn add NAME DESTINATION
+wdn add WARP_POINT PATH
 ```

 For example, `wdn add tmp /tmp` or `wdn add proj ~/dev/myproject`

-You don't need the destination argument.
-If you don't pass it, `wdn` will assume you want to save the current working directory.
+If you don't pass a path argument, `wdn` will assume you want to save the current working directory.

 So let's say you're currently in `~/downloads` on the command line and you run this command:

 ```
 wdn add down